-45This calibration finding is not in their paper.
-But, in response to our inquiry, the authors kindly computed and sent us the plot that shows that the elasticity of the productivity density function, $\mathcal{E}f(\varphi)$, is an increasing function with a Pareto tail, thereby confirming this finding.
+&lt;sup>45This calibration finding is not in their paper.
+But, in response to our inquiry, the authors kindly computed and sent us the plot that shows that the elasticity of the productivity density function is positive with a Pareto tail, thereby confirming this finding.